-Mangawhai / Bream Bay coastal waters are not considered ecologically significant habitats for any of these species.
+Mangawhai / Bream Bay coastal waters are not considered ecologically significant habitats for most of these species.
 Instead, these waters represent only a small fraction of similar habitats available to these marine mammals throughout nearby coastal regions.
-However, the nearby Hauraki Gulf represents important year-round habitat for a small local population of critically endangered Bryde's whales.
-It is also important to note that several of the above listed species are nationally and / or internationally recognised as threatened species that live in semi-isolated sub-populations, and thus need to be considered in regard to Policy 11(a) of the NZCPS.
+Nonetheless, it is important to note that several of the above listed species are nationally and / or internationally recognised as threatened species that live in semi-isolated sub-populations, and thus need to be considered in regard to Policy 11(a) of the NZCPS.
+Furthermore, the nearby Hauraki Gulf is important year-round habitat for a small local population of critically endangered Bryde's whales.

-In light of the potential direct and indirect effects highlighted in this report, the overall risk of any significant adverse effects for marine mammals arising from the proposed consent renewals is assessed as less than minor to negligible.
-These conclusions were based in part on information from other consultant reports.
-Recommended mitigation actions are aimed at formalising existing best practices.
-The report also addresses the collision effects of dredge vessel transiting through Hauraki Gulf water and suggests further reducing any accidental interactions with Bryde's whales by adopting the Ports of Auckland's Hauraki Gulf voluntary transit protocol for commercial shipping.
+In light of the potential direct and indirect effects highlighted in this report, the overall risk of any significant adverse effects for marine mammals arising from the proposed offshore consent is assessed as less than minor to negligible.
+These conclusions were based in part on other consultant reports.
+Recommended mitigation actions are aimed mainly at formalising existing best practices.
+The report also addresses the collision effects of dredge vessels transiting through Hauraki Gulf water and suggests reducing the possibility of any accidental interactions with Bryde's whales by continuing to implement the Ports of Auckland's Hauraki Gulf voluntary transit protocol for commercial shipping.

-Monitoring records of the presence (and absence) of marine mammal species in the general region of the activities, along with any detailed observations of their time spent under or around the vessels, should continue to be compiled.
+Records on the presence (and absence) of marine mammal species in the general region of the activities, along with any detailed observations of their time spent under or around dredge vessels, should continue to be compiled.
 A well-kept database can be used to understand which species may be more attracted to various dredging activities and what aspects of dredging they may be avoiding.
-Such information is crucial towards developing appropriate and effective mitigation measures for marine mammals and further dredging operations.
+Such information is crucial towards developing appropriate and effective mitigation measures for marine mammals and any future dredging operations.